Updated: Aug 19, 2022

-Release both heads and hoops by simply unwinding the tensioner and unstringing the cable from the pulleys.
-After replacing your heads, thread the cable through the pulleys and re-attach the cable to the tensioner (the worm gear).
+Release both heads and hoops by simply unwinding the tuning knob (the worm gear) and unstringing the cable from the pulleys.
+After replacing your heads, thread the cable through the pulleys and re-attach the cable to the tuning knob.

 3) How strong is the cable?

 Our system uses high tensile strength braided stainless steel cable.

 Normal drum tension will range from 10-30% of the rated tensile strength of the cable.
 The drum will choke up, the hoops will deform, and the tuning knob will become immobile long before the tension of the cable reaches its maximum allowance.